 The Great Ferry Race

-The Great Ferry Race is a half marathon that begins with participants walking onto a ferry in downtown Seattle and crossing to Bainbridge Island on a scenic 35 minute ride.
-Runners assemble on the ferry vehicle deck and walk off to start the course from the ferry dock.
-The route travels around Bainbridge Island and uses parks and trails such as Grand Forest and Battle Point Park.
+The Great Ferry Race is a half marathon that begins with participants walking onto a ferry in downtown Seattle, enjoying a scenic 35-minute crossing to Bainbridge Island, and then assembling on the car deck to walk off the ferry.
+The course starts on the ferry dock and takes runners around Bainbridge Island, passing through parks such as Grand Forest and Battle Point Park.